sourcegraph/about/content/blogposts/2023/sourcegraph-cody-is-generally-available.md

 Cody's context engine also differs from agent-based context fetchers in some other assistants, which employ a sequence of decisions orchestrated by a language model.
 The issue we've found with this approach is that it compounds the latency and randomness of multiple serial inference requests, leading to poor and unreliable context quality.

 The Cody context engine makes use of the institutional knowledge we've acquired over the past decade at Sourcegraph building fast and deep code context for developers.
-Indeed, the name, "Sourcegraph", is a reference to our knowledge graph of code, which provides crucial context for both developers and AI code assistants alike.
+Indeed, the name "Sourcegraph" is a reference to our knowledge graph of code, which provides crucial context for both developers and AI code assistants alike.
 We'll cover more of the technical details of our approach below, but first, an overview of Cody's features.

 Cody is available as an editor extension for VS Code (GA), JetBrains (beta), and Neovim (experimental).
 It provides the following in your editor: